hbdev012/paperclip-gridfs/README.md

 =========

 This fork extends the storage fonctionnality to support Gridfs (Mongo).
-This version works with mongo v1.1.4.
+This version works with mongodb v1.8.0 and also 1.6.5

 You should add this to your Gemfile :
 	gem "mongo", "1.1.4"
 	gem "bson", "1.1.4"
 	gem "bson_ext", "1.1.4", :require => "bson_ext/cbson"

 Paperclip
 =========